Friendsy/JAMDOCSTCDSB/docs/getting-started.md

 I don't know.
 I just wanted a short name.
 **If your wondering what "cse" stands for, it means Catholic School Education.
 I just abbreviated it.**
-**I could have put it as tcdsb.ddns.net, but this is not an official board website, nor does it represent the board.** this is where i put the answers to the topic.
+**I could have put it as tcdsb.ddns.net, but this is not an official board website, nor does it represent the board. (although i do go to tcdsb schools, or is it tcdsbvs?) ** this is where i put the answers to the topic.

 **Why am I here?**